graalvm/graal-jvmci-8/README.md

 It should also work on other platforms (such as Oracle Linux, CentOS and Fedora as described [here](http://mail.openjdk.java.net/pipermail/graal-dev/2015-December/004050.html)).
 If you run into build problems, send a message to http://mail.openjdk.java.net/mailman/listinfo/graal-dev.

-Patches in `patches/jdk` are applied to the JDK8 sources when JVMCI JDK 8 gets built.
+The patches in `patches/jdk` are applied (in sort order of patch file name) to the JDK8 sources when building a JVMCI-enabled JDK 8.
-Patches in `patches/static-libs` are applied when static JDK libraries are built.
+When building the JDK static libraries, the patches in `patches/static-libs` are applied in addition.

 ### Windows Specifics